dburr/sbc6120-tools/README.md

 These tools should work on most Unix/Linux systems.
 The commands `blockdev`, `stat`, `dd` and `pv` are required.
 Most Linux distributions should have these, if not installed by default, then somewhere in their package repository.
-Unfortunately it does NOT work on OS X, as OS X is completely missing the `blockdev` command, and its `stat` command uses a different syntax than the Linux `stat` command.
+Unfortunately they do NOT work on OS X, as OS X is completely missing the `blockdev` command, and its `stat` command uses a different syntax than the Linux variant.

 ### `from_sbc.sh [device] [partition] [output_image_file]`